 With age comes the ability to do a long highway cruise better than we ever could as a youngster.
 Summer's right around the corner, so we've compiled above all the gear you'll need to make new memories on the road.
 Get what you need and hit the road, Jack.
 Grab the wheel and point it west, take a buddy and leave the rest.

 Summer Fridays are a thing to be put on a pedestal, the ultimate luxury for 9-to-5, Monday to Friday working stiffs.
 They're a chance to bug out as soon as possible, to hit the road or jump a train to the beach, a cabin in the woods or some other resplendent getaway.
 In any case, we can't just go into a summer Friday unprepared, men.
 We cannot go silently into that good mini vacation.
-What we need is a kit — the perfect gear for the perfect summer Friday getaway.
+What we need is a kit -- the perfect gear for the perfect summer Friday getaway.

 If you're tired of using your ironing board as a workstation but don't want to stray from the general principle, the X-Table is wildly more practical and almost definitely better-looking.
 Rather than relying on electricity

 A respite from noise might seem thin on paper, but spend a few hours on an inescapable airplane with crying babies, heaving green-faced passengers or even a chatty cathy neighbor and get back to us on what you're willing to pay for a little peace and music.
 What's more, NC options have some of the best sound profiles available, making them true gems for audiophiles and the easily distracted alike.
-Considering the vastly small market for noise-canceling headsets available at the moment, the problem isn’t necessarily narrowing down the field — it’s choosing the best one for your audio needs.
+Considering the vastly small market for noise-canceling headsets available at the moment, the problem isn’t necessarily narrowing down the field -- it’s choosing the best one for your audio needs.
 From pioneering audio staples to buzzing newcomers, these are the noise cancelers worth turning your ears to.

 It wasn’t so long ago that 10-key calculators and instant messenger were the most exciting things happening to technology.
-But nowadays, tech moves fast — new computer segments are born and buried quicker with each passing year.
+But nowadays, tech moves fast -- new computer segments are born and buried quicker with each passing year.
 Don't let that scare you away from the good ole desktop, though.
 All-in-ones have more to offer than ever: effective touchscreens with the UI to back them up (Windows 8), high-def displays that can easily double as TV screens (thanks to HDMI and built-in TV tuners), and slimmer profiles for fitting just about anywhere.

 Sure, it’s tough explaining to grandma where to put the floppy disc, but we'll leave that to you.
 Before choosing which one is right for you, though, figure out just what it is you need.
 Whether that means sexy looks, entertainment nirvana or a gamer's sweaty-palmed fantasy, our five picks for the best all-in-one desktops are awaiting below to help out.